Bulk viscosity in strong and electroweak matter: Theoretical approach

 \subsubsection{Lattice QCD simulations (thermodynamic bulk viscosity)}

 Pioneering lattice QCD simulations for viscosity has been reported in ref. \cite{Sakai:2007cm}.
 This was possible through accumulating a large amount of configurations for {\it discrete} Green function, Eqs. (\ref{eq:Azeta}) and (\ref{eq:Aeta}) in Matsubara frequencies on isotropic $24^2 \times 8$ and $16^2 \times 8$ lattices.
 The viscous coefficients are determined as slopes of the spectral functions at vanishing Matsubara frequency.
-The lattice results on $\zeta/s$ are depicted in Fig. \ref{fig:zetas}.
+A recent estimation for the temperature dependence of the bulk viscosity of SU($3$) gluodynamics was conducted on $48^3 \times 16$ lattice \cite{PhysRevD.98.054515}.
+Both lattice results on $\zeta/s$ are depicted in Fig. \ref{fig:zetas}.